figurerobotics/DDS-Router/docs/rst/user_manual/wan_configuration.rst

     - name: WANServerParticipant_userA
       kind: wan

-      discovery-server-guid:
-        id: 2                             # Id to generate the GuidPrefix of the Discovery Server of A
       listening-addresses:
         - ip: 1.1.1.1                     # Public IP of host Ha
           port: 11666                     # Port forwarded router Ra